isomerpages/nparks-gardening/page-index/hardscapes/_posts/2023-08-30-post-Planter Beds.md

 <section>
 	<h4>Managing drainage</h4>
 	<img title="A diagram on how planter beds should be filled to ensure drainage.
 Graphic by NParks." src="/images/planterbed%203.png">
 	<p>Water naturally flows down, and planter beds with drainage cells or pipes on the bottom will encourage water to flow out, reducing <a href="/page-index/plant-problems/waterlogging/">waterlogging</a> within the bed.
 However, beds with no drainage, blocked drainage or too much clay soil on the bottom can have water pooling within the bed, which can result in <a href="/page-index/plant-problems/root-rot/">root rot</a> and the collection of stagnant water.
-It is best practice to build a drainage layer at the bottom of your planter bed with drainage cells and geotextile that leads to an outlet, or incorporate a layer of stones or other inorganic soil amendments in the true ground underneath the planter bed itself to keep water flowing out.</p>
+It is best practice to build a drainage layer at the bottom of your planter bed with drainage cells and geotextile that leads to an outlet, or incorporate a layer of stones or other <a href="/page-index/horticulture-techniques/soil-amendments/">inorganic soil amendments</a> in the true ground underneath the planter bed itself to keep water flowing out.</p>
 	<br>
 </section>